 1. Play more

 Play fulfills our human need for novelty and pleasure to experience joy.
 When you play, you stimulate the part of your brain for creativity, problem solving and relationships.
 According to Dr. Stuart Brown, play researcher, play is all around us, it is art, books, movies, music, comedy, flirting and daydreaming.
-You also play when you talk to your pets, clown around with your friends, or in engaged in deep imaginary fantasy.
-One way to incorporate more play in your life is to ask yourself, "is there a way I can make this task more fun?"
+You also play when you talk to your pets, clown around with your friends, or is engaged in deep imaginary fantasy.
+One way to incorporate more play in your life is to ask yourself, “is there a way I can make this task more fun?”